Legacy moment: Pelosi leads ‘somber’ Trump impeachment

 But many more, such as Rep. Alexandria Ocasio-Cortez, ultimately helped put Pelosi back on top.

 What unfolded since then has been a study in Pelosi’s ability to play the power game against Trump.
 Earlier this year, she forced him to retreat and reopen the government without the border wall he demanded.
-She then invited him to deliver his State of the Union speech from the House chamber — but during the event threw her particular brand of shade his way by smirk-and-clap from above and behind him.
+She then invited him to deliver his State of the Union speech from the House chamber — but during the event threw her particular brand of shade his way with a smirk and clap from behind him.

 All along, even as she derided Trump’s “manhood” in a private meeting, Pelosi resisted impeaching Trump.
 It was too divisive, and the country was already too divided, she said.